This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon fresh ground black pepper

 - Add the eggplant and 1 tablespoon salt to a bowl and toss to combine.
 Set aside for 30-minutes.
-Pour eggplant into a colander (do not rinsand gently squeeze with paper towels.
+Pour eggplant into a colander (do not rinse) gently squeeze with paper towels and remove as much salt as possible.

 - Pour 2 tablespoons olive oil to a large sauté pan and heat over medium-high heat until shimmering.
 Add the drained eggplant to the pan and allow it to sear for a few minutes before stirring.
 Stir and cook for another few minutes or until browned.
 Remove the eggplant to a clean bowl and set aside.